Assistant Director, Enrollment Mgt.

 The Amish Descendant Scholarship Fund (ADSF) was founded by a small group of former Amish with big dreams — to help other former Amish realize their dreams of earning a college education.
 Because the Amish only study to the eighth grade, it is challenging for those who leave the community to pursue a higher education.
 For more information about ADSF, and to apply, visit Amish Descendant Scholarship Fund.

 LifeShare Community Blood Services is a community-focused nonprofit organization committed to providing safe and adequate blood and blood component supply for patient healthcare in Northeast Ohio.
 Students across the region support our mission by donating blood.
 To acknowledge the crucial role students, faculty and administration play in helping maintain adequate blood supply, the LifeShare Community Blood Services Scholarship was created.
 Kent State University at Trumbull sponsors LifeShare blood drives on campus.
 One $500 scholarship is created for every 35 units of blood collected during the academic year.
-Complete information, including criteria is available here, as well as the scholarship application.
+More information and application instructions will be available in spring 2017.

 Richard T. Naples, Sr. Education Foundation Scholarship

 Richard T. Naples Sr. and family own and operate three fireworks stores located in Niles, Hubbard, and Canton, Ohio.
 They have established the scholarship program to help young adults defray a portion of the costs of a higher education, which includes not only colleges and universities, but also institutes for fine and performing arts, as well as trade and vocational schools/institutes.Additional information can be obtained from Wholesale Fireworks.